Miller Brothers and Lois: Performances and reviews

 Miller Brothers and Lois were principals in Harlem Cavalcade assembled and produced by Ed Sullivan at the Ritz Theatre with staging by Noble Sissle which opened May 1, 1942 and closed after 49 performances.
 The Variety reviewer opined that " the excellent and well-appearing dance trio, Miller Brothers and Lois, pep up the performance next to the finale ensemble."

 In August 1942, Miller Brothers and Lois performed with Will Osborne's Orchestra at the RKO Theater in Boston as part of a stage and screen combination including My Favorite Spy.
 The Variety reviewer opined that the dance team "catch on at their entrance with a top-gear tap routine and follow up with whimisical intricacies on a high rig which spots them nicely."

 In February 1943, Miller Brothers and Lois performed with the Jimmie Lunceford Orchestra at the Stanley Theater in Pittsburgh as part of a vaudeville movie bill including Andy Hardy's Double Life.
 The Variety reviewer opined that the dance team "doesn't rate more than just fair."

 In September 1943, Jimmie Lunceford and his Orchestra headlined the vaudeville presentation at Loew's State Theatre which included Miller Brothers and Lois.

 Curtain Time: The Revue, a vaudeville style show presented by Fred Finkelhoffe and Paul Small opened December 23, 1943 at the Curran Theatre in San Francisco for a six week run starring Chico Marx and Connie Boswell with Miller Brothers and Lois appearing in Act I.

 The Variety reviewer opined that the Miller Brothers and Lois opening act was "dazzlingly fast" setting the "tempo for the entire show."

 Miller Brothers and Lois were in the 1945 USO production of Noble Sissle, Shuffle Along Overseas, streamlined from Sissle's 1921 Broadway black musical Shuffle Along.

 In December 1946, Miller Brothers and Lois performed with the Cab Calloway Orchestra at the Chicago Theater in Chicago as part of a vaudeville movie bill including The Cockeyed Miracle.
 The Variety reviewer noted that they did some "nifty tapstering on raised platforms ending with tap turn six feet in the air.
 Off to nice returns."

-In April 1947 Cab Calloway and his Orchestra were on stage at the Strand Theatre offers, where the Miller Brothers and Lois were part of the stage show.
+In April 1947 Cab Calloway and his Orchestra were on stage at the Strand Theatre, where the Miller Brothers and Lois were part of the stage show.

 When the act was dissolved, the Pittsburgh Courier (21 August 1948) wrote that the team "gave up the profession for a safe life," referencing the tremendous physical risk taken each time for performing the routine, and the perilous risks of continuing a career in show business.